 Fees and Costs

-Acorns and Stash, as well as other micro-investing apps, aim to make investing accessible for people who can’t pay a financial adviser or spare thousands of dollars to invest.
+Acorns and Stash, as well as other micro-investing apps, aim to make investing accessible with low-cost products for people who can’t pay a financial adviser or spare thousands of dollars to invest.

 To that end, they both limit fees — but do your math.
 Even $1 per month could be a substantial percentage of your assets under management if you only invest spare change, so ensure you invest and earn enough to make the fees worth it.

-Acorns offers three subscription levels, based on the products you want to use:
+Acorns offers three subscription levels.
+You’ll pay a single monthly fee based on the products you want to use:

-- Invest. $1 per month until you have $1 million invested
+- Life, Including Invest. $1 per month until you have $1 million invested

-- Invest and Later. $2 per month until you have $1 million invested
+- Personal, Including Invest, Later, and Spend. $3 per month until you have $1 million invested

-- Invest, Later, and Spend. $3 per month
+- Family, Including Invest, Later, and Spend, and Early. $5 per month

 You can’t mix and match products any other way.
 In other words, if you want a Spend account, you have to pay $3 per month and have access to a Spend, Later, and Invest account, whether you contribute to the investment accounts or not.